izedout/izedout.github.io/README.md

   - Light mode?
 - Actual site layout beyond playing a few of my songs
   - Maybe I should work out what my purpose of the site is before I try and make it gud :///
+- Change speed of rotation based on track BPM
+- Reactive WebGL based on audio